 When my friend and colleague Jason Brand, a Berkeley, Calif.-based family therapist, points an article out to me, I pay attention.
 He and I were discussing resilience as a protective factor in children’s use of social media, and Jason pointed out an article in Scientific American by psychologist Abigail Baird at Vassar College.
-She wrote it in 2010, when emotions around the tragic case of Phoebe Prince’s suicide were running high, so I needed to get past the first part to see what Jason found useful, and – whether or not you’re a psychologist – I think you will find this informative too.
-He zoomed in on what fosters in kids the resilience that reduces the impact bullying and cyberbullying can have on them: “authoritative parenting.”
+She wrote it in 2010, when emotions around the tragic case of Massachusetts high school student Phoebe Prince’s suicide were running high, so I needed to get past the first part to see what Jason found useful, and – whether or not you’re a psychologist – I think you will find this informative too.
+He zoomed in on what fosters in kids the resilience that reduces the impacts that bullying and cyberbullying can have on them: “authoritative parenting.”

 Pointing to a study in the Journal of Youth & Adolescence that looked at what connections teens around age 15 made between bullying and self-harm or suicide, Baird writes, “The authors found that ‘authoritative parents’ … can make a difference.